Host Your Own AI Agent with OpenClaw - Free 1-Click Setup!

 Key Components

-• Coyote: The HTTP connector handling web requests
+• Coyote: the HTTP connector managing incoming web requests

-• Jasper: The JSP engine that converts your pages into servlets
+• Jasper: the JSP engine that turns pages into servlets

 Why Choose Tomcat?